alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 14: 09/21/2023
+* Learned more tools and plots for using seaborn (Line charts, bar charts, heatmaps, scatter plots)

 ### Day 13: 09/20/2023
 * Learned how to use linear regression with time series
 * Created features like time step and lag